 The New Residence Hall offers different configurations and amenities, including bathrooms within each unit, which allows for expanded occupancy.
 In the traditional residence halls, the occupancy is lessened to singles based on the configuration of the floors.
 Please contact the Office of Residence Life for additional information.

 The College has identified additional vacancies in the residence halls following the October 16th opt-in deadline for priority housing groups.
 Students who received a housing assignment as part of the Spring 2020 selection process and were not initially within the priority groups, have been invited to be considered to live on campus.
 All students expressing interest in campus housing will be notified by October 30th if space is available.
+For those that are not offered housing based upon availability, these individuals will be added to a waitlist and will be pulled into housing as vacancies occur.

 Students that no longer need housing for Spring 2021 based on other arrangements have been asked to e-mail Residence Life at email@example.com to notify the office.
 Students who did not complete the Opt-In Form by October 16th are not eligible for the housing selection process for Spring 2021.